NEUROIMAGING / MAGNETIC RESONANCE

 - clinical manifestations:

-- deposition of connective tissue in the skin, which becomes rough and stiff (pain, swelling, later accompanied by joint immobility)
+- deposition of connective tissue in the skin, which becomes rough and stiff (accompanied by pain, swelling, and later joint immobility)

 - internal organs involvement (muscles, lungs, liver, and myocardium)